-Some preliminary tests were performed with the gas burner.
-In these tests, the dampers were adjusted such that soot formation was minimal.
+Some preliminary tests were performed on both types of stoves with the gas burner.
+In tests with the movable damper stove, the dampers were adjusted such that soot formation was minimal.
 The average gap around the pot was about 15 mm, but was not uniform.
 At the high power setting, the dampers were adjusted so that very little soot was formed.